 Yes.
 I produced and post a "mocked up" version of a term paper on lifespan that is meant to serve as a model for your own term paper.
-Even better examples are the term paper submitted by HDE students in the Lang Prize Competition for undergraduate information research in the Science, Engineering and Math section (see appendices in this syllabus).
+An even better example is the term paper submitted by HDE student Jessica Maculuso in the fall quarter, 2019.
+Jessica's paper won the top paper in the Lang Prize Competition for undergraduate information research in the Science, Engineering and Math section.